The LDS Restorationist movement,

 Cowdery served at various times as a scribe.
 A 116 page Book of Lehi was translated

-over a two month interval.
+over a two month interval in 1828.
 Unfortunately, Martin Harris showed the only copies to his wife

 who promptly "lost" them.
 Lucy Harris was a skeptic, and there is speculation